AlayaNetwork/Alaya-Go/README.md

 All of codes for Alaya-Go are open source and contributing are very welcome!
 Before beginning, please take a look at our contributing [guidelines](https://github.com/AlayaNetwork/Alaya-Go/blob/master/.github/CONTRIBUTING.md).
 You can also open an issue by clicking [here](https://github.com/AlayaNetwork/Alaya-Go/issues/new).

 ## Support
-If you have any questions or suggestions please contact us at support@platon.network.
+If you have any questions or suggestions please contact us at support@alaya.network.

 ## License
 The Alaya-Go library (i.e. all code outside of the cmd directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the COPYING.LESSER file.